 One of the best parts of a holiday meal is when multiple contributors, with varied culinary tastes and backgrounds, come together to present a veritable smorgasbord of a meal.
 While a great deal of thought may go into what you will bring and how you will go about preparing it, you might not consider just how you are going to get it to its final destination of deliciousness.

 You need to find a way to keep it from tipping or being crushed, while either keeping it warm or making the reheating process simple at the same time.

-Here are 4 handy ideas when it comes to transporting your dish:
+Here are some handy ideas when it comes to transporting your dish: